IZheng-dev/COE428/README.md

 # COE428
 TMU Laboratory Assignments.<br>
-Consists of many sorting algorithms programmed in the C language.
+Consists of many algorithms programmed in the C language.
+Used to solve various tasks.